ISSA Nutritionist Study Guide

 Cell Composition

-Cells are made up of water, along with inorganic and organic molecules, with water being around 70% of the mass of the cell.
+Cells comprise water and inorganic and organic molecules, with water being around 70% of the cell’s mass.

 Fats, carbs, and proteins (the three main macronutrients) are all present in some form within cells.

-A basic animal cell is composed of a cell wall, cytoplasm, and a nucleus.
+A basic animal cell comprises a cell wall, cytoplasm, and a nucleus.

 The cytoplasm hosts the organelles, which are the structures that perform specialized metabolic tasks.